buzzqw/TUS/OBSS/markdown-separati/en/30-adventures-in-dungeons.md

 **Structure in Ruins**: Once inhabited, this place is now abandoned (completely or partially) by its original creators and is occupied by other creatures.
 Many underground creatures search for abandoned underground constructions in which to establish their lairs.
 Any traps that may have existed have probably already been removed or triggered; wandering beasts may be found.

 **Occupied Structure**: This dungeon is still in use.
-Creatures (usually intelligent) still inhabit it, although they might not be the dungeon's creators.
+Creatures (usually intelligent) still inhabit it, although they might not be the dungeon' \*\*s creators.
 An occupied structure could be a home, a fortress, a temple, an active mine, a prison, a headquarters...

 This type of dungeon is less likely to have traps or wandering beasts, and more likely to have organized guards, both on watch and patrol.
 Traps and wandering beasts that may be encountered are often under the control of the occupants.
 Occupied structures have furnishings suitable for the inhabitants, as well as decorations, food supplies, and means for the inhabitants to move about.